tmtsoftware/esw/docs/src/main/sequencer/seqcompsequencer/Sequencers.md

 Location of the Sequence Component allowing the Sequence Manager or other client to determine which Sequence Component is executing the observing mode script for a specific packageId.

-The figure below shows the Sequence Component ESW_77 loading the IRIS instrument script for the iris_ifsonly observing mode.
+The figure below shows the Sequence Component ESW_77 loading the IRIS instrument script for the IRIS_ifsonly observing mode.

 ![SequenceCompNaming](../../images/ocs/OCS-SeqCompSeqNaming.png)